How to Stop Living on Autopilot

 The Cost of Autopilot

-You cannot be present with people when you are not present with yourself.
+Your relationships suffer.
+You cannot be present with people when you aren't present with yourself.
 Autopilot turns relationships into routines — shared space without shared life.

 How to Wake Up